SystemsApproach/private5g/software/gnb.rst

 RAN requires the following hardware:

 * One or more 5G small cell radios (e.g., MOSO CANOPY 5G INDOOR SMALL CELL).
-* One or more 5G-capable UEs (e.g., unlocked Moto G 5G).
+* One or more 5G-capable UEs (e.g., unlocked Motorola Moto G 5G).
 * A SIM reader/writer and associated software (e.g., OYEITIMES MCR3516).
-* A set of programmable SIM cards (5 blank cards included with reader).
+* A set of programmable SIM cards (blank cards likely included with reader/writer).

 There are multiple options for each component, but finding a combination that works together can be challenging.
 This section makes several recommendations based on working end-to-end systems.
 For simplicity, we pared the above list back to a single example for each item, but these should not be interpreted as the only possibility.

+Note also that our example relies on the availability of spectrum in the CBRS band, which is available in North America.
+Spectrum options are likely to be different (and possibly unavailable) in other geographic regions.

 .. admonition:: Troubleshooting Hint